Do engineers do hands-on work? Some engineers constantly work with their hands, while others may never touch a tool in their entire careers.

-Only then they could create practical space vehicles to safely take humans to the moon.
+Only then could they craft practical space vehicles, fit to safely shuttle humans to the moon and back.

 “Do engineers do hands-on work?” wrap up

-I’m not saying you won’t become an amazing engineer without hands-on experience.
-But you’ll never maximize your abilities.
+I’m not saying you can’t be an amazing engineer without hands-on experience.
+But you’ll never unlock your full potential without it.

-In the end, stepping outside of your cushy office is one of the best decisions you can make.
-You’ll maximize your engineering abilities, and become more confident in your work.
+In the end, stepping out of your office and into the field is one of the best moves you can make.
+It’ll help you max out your engineering prowess and gain rock-solid confidence in your work.